OPS-E2E-PPE/VBA-Docs/api/PowerPoint.ConnectorFormat.EndDisconnect.md

 ---
-title: ConnectorFormat.EndDisconnect Method (PowerPoint)
+title: ConnectorFormat.EndDisconnect method (PowerPoint)
 keywords: vbapp10.chm555005
 f1_keywords:
 - vbapp10.chm555005
-ms.prod: powerpoint
 api_name:
 - PowerPoint.ConnectorFormat.EndDisconnect
 ms.assetid: e26600c4-a384-5c83-96e6-1060f8ce8d21
 ms.date: 06/08/2017
-localization_priority: Normal
+ms.localizationpriority: medium
 ---

-# ConnectorFormat.EndDisconnect Method (PowerPoint)
+# ConnectorFormat.EndDisconnect method (PowerPoint)

 Detaches the end of the specified connector from the shape it is attached to.
 This method doesn't alter the size or position of the connector: the end of the connector remains positioned at a connection site but is no longer connected.
 Use the **[BeginDisconnect](PowerPoint.ConnectorFormat.BeginDisconnect.md)** method to detach the beginning of the connector from a shape.

 ## Syntax

 _expression_. `EndDisconnect`

-_expression_ A variable that represents a [ConnectorFormat](./PowerPoint.ConnectorFormat.md) object.
+_expression_ A variable that represents a [ConnectorFormat](PowerPoint.ConnectorFormat.md) object.

 ## Example